|

 Wool threads Cleaning:

-Regardless of the type of embroidery yarn, always test a small, inconspicuous area before washing the entire piece.
-If in doubt, consult the manufacturer's cleaning instructions or seek professional advice.
-Proper cleaning and care will help preserve the beauty and integrity of your embroidery yarn for years to come.
+No matter what kind of embroidery yarn you use, always test a small area before washing the whole piece.
+If in doubt, reach out to the manufacturer's cleaning instructions or get expert help.
+Proper cleaning and care will help preserve the beauty and authenticity of your embroidery yarn for years to come.

 Conclusion